Hemp, something previously associated with woven bags and tie-dye, is now emerging as a popular health food.

 Balanced dietary intakes of omega 6 and omega 3 PUFAs are thought to have protective effects on cardiovascular health and reduce inflammatory conditions.
 Most western diets are too high in omega 6 fatty acids, and too low in omega 3 fatty acids – this disrupts the balance and could be a contributing factor to metabolic disease.
 (2, 3)

-Hence the rational for recommending 2-3 serves of oily fish per week (due to their omega 3 content) and swapping saturated fats for PUFAs.
+Hence the rationale for recommending 2-3 serves of oily fish per week (due to their omega 3 content) and swapping saturated fats for PUFAs.
 Hemp oil has the potential to be an additional quality source of PUFA’s and may be particularly good for vegetarians and vegans who do not eat fish.

 Due to this fatty acid profile, there are claims that eating hemp oil maybe be able to improve skin appearance and even some skin conditions.